ucgmsim/visualization/cybershake/README.md

 In the base scenario directory you will then want to create three directories named *scenario_im_faults*, *scenario_ratios* and *scenario_epsilon*.

-In each of these you will want to create a *plots* directory.
+In *scenario_ratios* and *scenario_epsilon* you will want to create a *plots* directory.
 Here is where you will execute the **scenario_ratios.py** script etc and the plots will be generated in there.

+For *scenario_im_faults* however you will want to create the sanme directory layout as *scenario_data* except in each model directory you will want to create a plots folder to place the plots in.

 The structure in the end will look a bit like this, the rest of the directories are created via the scripts such as *xyz* and *fault_ims* inside each of the directories with *plots* in them.